-Sales Tax Revenues
+Sales and Use Tax Revenues

-• The Authority consulted with member jurisdictions' Finance Departments to obtain their sales tax estimate for 2015.
+• The Authority consulted with member jurisdictions' Finance Departments to obtain their sales tax estimate for 2017.
 The Authority relies on each member jurisdictions' assumptions and trend analysis for estimate preparation.
-The budget reflects a 4% increase based on the estimates below:
+Jurisdictions remain cautiously optimistic with their estimates as the large increase over the last few years and the rate of growth may be difficult to maintain.
+The budget reflects a 2.4% increase in sales tax revenue based on the estimates below: